JohnTarvis/DOCS/pulsetense/PROJECT_NOTES.md

 - The new admin Test Page comparison was browser-validated locally against the live API through a Vite proxy target.
 In one sampled run, both schemas reported 32 sets and 891 generated images, and both metadata requests completed in 363 ms.
 - That same sampled run showed image timing dominated by asset variance rather than schema selection: original-schema previews that completed landed around 1052 to 1061 ms with full images around 4260 to 4580 ms, while `gallery_v2` preview timings ranged from 1057 to 4014 ms and full-image timings ranged from 1770 to 7749 ms.
 - Final frontend close-out validation passed after the explicit schema-v2 migration: full Jest passed with 11 suites and 36 tests, targeted ESLint passed on the changed frontend files, and the production build passed.
+- Focused review follow-up validation on 2026-09-07 passed for `src/__tests__/galleryUtils.test.js`, including new coverage for canonical `gallery_v2.images` rows.
+- Targeted ESLint passed on the changed frontend edit and gallery-transform files after the 2026-09-07 review patch.
+- Static diagnostics found no errors in the touched frontend files or in the touched backend storage/upload files after the 2026-09-07 review patch.
+- A focused backend Jest test was added for the next-set-folder gap case, but it could not run locally because this backend checkout still does not have a runnable local Jest install.
 - Focused regression coverage was added for auth state, edit helpers, tag filtering, and thumbnail-first modal loading.
 - The gallery Jest harness was updated so the focused gallery tests run cleanly.
 - Full Jest passed during the recent tagging work.